 Recent guest readers have come from all over the United States as well as Kenya, Russia, Canada, and England.

 To hear and see past readings and performances, visit the Creative Writing Program's YouTube channel.

-For more information on the BathHouse Reading Series, contact the Nathan Gehoski in the EMU English Department at 734.487.4220 or email@example.com.
+For more information on the BathHouse Reading Series, contact Ann Esshaki in the EMU English Department 734.487.
+4220 or email at firstname.lastname@example.org.

 Our name, "BathHouse," connotes hybridity and history, recalling the 19th-century sanatoriums, bathhouses, and mineral water wells that flourished in Ypsilanti, Michigan at the turn of the century.
 The "foul smelling" waters of the Atlantis well—in the vicinity of the current Jones-Goddard dorm on the EMU campus—were bottled and shipped nationwide and touted as a cure for 33 disorders of the blood, until the passage of the Pure Food and Drug Act in 1906.
 It also shares its name with BathHouse Journal the Creative Writing Program's online journal of hybrid literary art and hypermedia, with a special emphasis on interdisciplinary and innovation.